medentem/tak-lite/README.md

 4. Sync the project with Gradle files
 5. Build and run the application

+## Mesh Rider Setup

+1. Ensure one radio on the network is setup as the DHCP server with the radio on 192.168.1.10, subnet 255.255.255.0.
+2. If you want the radio's GPS to work with the app, continue:
+3. Ensure the GPS service is bound to all network interfaces
+4. Ensure the radio firewall allows GPS port traffic

 ## Dependencies

 - MapLibre GL Android SDK (map rendering)